ctphoenix/Python-Course-Material/chapter8.md

 -  In this dataset, each individual has a personal ID, or PID, stored in `key_vilno_1.csv` and `key_vilno_2.csv` for villages 1 and 2, respectively. `data_filepath` contains the base URL to the datasets used in this exercise.
 Use `pd.read_csv` to read in and store `key_vilno_1.csv` and `key_vilno_2.csv` as `pid1` and `pid2` respectively.
 The `csv` files have no headers, so make sure to include the parameter `header = None`.

 *** =hint
+- Remember, you can concatenate strings with `+`.
+You can also take a look at the contents of string `data_filepath` using the shell.
 -   You might want to store these as type `int` using the parameter `dtype=int`!

 *** =pre_exercise_code